ManuelPeinado/QuickReturnHeader/README.md

 QuickReturnHeader is a tiny Android library that implements the popular ["quick return" design pattern][1] for lists and scrollable content in general.

-In this pattern, which can be found for instance in the Google Keep app, the header hides as soon as we start scrolling down, and reappears inmediately (regardless of how far down the list we are) as soon as we scroll upward again.
+In this pattern, which can be found for instance in the Google Keep app, the header hides as soon as we start scrolling down, and reappears inmediately (regardless of how far down the list we are) as soon as we scroll up again.
 A video is worth a thousand images:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=ldj-8Sne6-k
 " target="_blank"><img src="http://img.youtube.com/vi/ldj-8Sne6-k/0.jpg"
 alt="QuickReturnHeader video" width="240" height="180" border="10" /></a>

 An alternative, more feature-complete implementation of the pattern can be found [here][2].
-The benefits of QuickReturnHeader are that it's easier to use, it has a simpler implementation, and can be used with ScrollViews in addition to ListViews.
+The benefits of QuickReturnHeader are that it's easier to use, has a simpler implementation, and can be used with ScrollViews in addition to ListViews.

 Please keep in mind that this pattern (despite being used by Google itself in several applications) is [somewhat controversial][3].
 Please read [this][4] before you decide whether you should use it in your application.

 ###Sample application

 A sample application showcasing the different features of the library is available:

 <a href="https://play.google.com/store/apps/details?id=com.manuelpeinado.fadingactionbar.demo">